 Recently I have been working on a project that demands lots of efforts on cleaning and manipulating for a collection of longitudinal data sets.
 It took me a few months to understand the practical meanings and structures of the collected data and to refine the algorithms to generate core variables from the raw data.
 The task has put my data wrangling skills through a comprehensive test, and during which some interesting challenges emerged.
 In the post, I will share some of those challenges and give my solutions.
-The discussion is based on some key functions from the R package dplyr.
+The discussion is based on some key functions from the R package dplyr

 1. Date

-When mutating on date, case_when() function is better than ifelse() because the former keeps data format consistent.
+because the former keeps data format consistent.

 library(tidyverse)